Skip to content

 Cons

-ExpressVPN’s elementary apps are made for enjoyment.
+ExpressVPN’s streamlined apps are built for enjoyment and ease of use.
 They work on all devices, providing ample features to keep you safe and secure online.
-ExpressVPN is pretty fast, with 10 Gbps server ports and the Lightway Turbo VPN protocol.
-Another perk is privacy.
-As you can guess, it has a no-log policy that guarantees that.
+ExpressVPN is impressively fast, with 10 Gbps server ports and the Lightway Turbo VPN protocol.
+Another key perk is privacy.
+As you can guess, it has a no-log policy that guarantees exactly that.

-Besides, it’s been audited dozens of times by multiple third-party cybersecurity firms.
-ExpressVPN includes an ad blocker that also blocks trackers, adding another safety layer.
+Its no-log policy and TrustedServer infrastructure have been independently audited by KPMG, making it one of the most thoroughly verified services available.
+ExpressVPN also launched ExpressAI in late March 2026, an AI platform exclusive to the Pro plan that runs inside secure enclaves with zero data access by ExpressVPN or the model providers.
+ExpressVPN includes an ad blocker that also blocks trackers, adding another important safety layer.
 Moreover, it has premium features like unlimited bandwidth, fully enabled P2P servers, streaming support, and browser extensions.

-ExpressVPN is a powerful all-rounder with down-to-earth prices.
-The biennial Basic plan is enough for most, with an 81% discount and four free months.
-Its price ranges from $2.44 to $3.49 per month, with a 30-day money-back guarantee, which lets you use ExpressVPN for free if you get a refund.
+ExpressVPN is a powerful all-rounder with accessible prices.
+The biennial Basic plan is enough for most users, with an 81% discount and four free months.
+Its price ranges from $2.44 to $3.49 per month, with a 30-day money-back guarantee, which lets you use ExpressVPN for free if you request a refund.

 3. Private Internet Access: Best Cheap VPN